Indre-V/bee-aware/README.md

 </details><br/>

 _Small Screen devices_ have title and details displayed in one column just like other sections.
-The box is spread accross the screen for better legibility.
+The box is spread across the screen for better legibility.

 <details><summary><b>Events Small Screen</b></summary>